AliceWonderland/hacktoberfest/profiles/Sarthak_Rajput.md

 ### Academics

-National Institute of Technology Hamirpur
+National Institute of Technology, Hamirpur

 ### Interests

-- listening music
+- Listening music

 ### Development

-- Inventor of my pillow
+- Inventor of the My Pillow

 ### Projects

-- I have not built any projects
+- I don't have any projects

 ### Profile Link